 - Three letters of recommendation addressed to the program director

 - Official dental school transcripts including a year-by-year record

 How to apply

 - The applications for M.S.
-BITE should be submitted electronically to the USC Graduate School using USC CAS Application by Nov.
-1st for Spring semester and July 15th for Fall semester.
+BITE should be submitted electronically to the USC Graduate School using USC CAS Application by July 15th for Fall semester.

 - For more information refer to the instructions page.